Will Smith appears to hit Chris Rock on Oscars stage after gag about wife Jada

 Hall also referred to the choice to move eight categories to a pre-recorded segment, saying it was “a controversial and difficult decision but I think we’ve moved on”, as the lights flickered on and off on the stage.

-The Oscars are being held at the Dolby Theatre in Los Angeles, where Benedict Cumberbatch, Olivia Colman and Sir Kenneth Branagh are among the nominees.
+The Oscars are being held at the Dolby Theatre in Los Angeles, where Jessie Buckley, Ciarán Hinds and Kenneth Branagh are among the nominees.